universedocs/Universe-Docs/README.md

 3. Editing interface uses text box to move between document items!
 Can customise the view to look like well known document editiors!
 I don't have time to do this!

 ## Document can be presentable without duplicates (Hence a great training tool along with other features)

-For better undrestanding refer this document: [How presentation is done in Universe Docs](https://github.com/universedocs/Universe-Docs/blob/master/How%20presentation%20is%20done%20in%20Universe%20Docs%3F.pdf)

 1. Each photo/video/animation/text/vector diagram can have childrens.
       a) If photo have text-to-speech children's then the photo will remain in screen and the text-to-speech will run in background.
 Google Text-To-Speech supports large number of languages.